top of page

 Heel Pain

-Heel pain is a common foot injury and sometimes referred to as a heel spur.
-It is unfortunately quite common and can be regularly undiagnosed with people putting up with the pain.
-It can also affect the plantar fascia which is a thick band of tissue that attaches from the heel to the toes.
+Sometimes referred to as a heel spur, heel pain is a common foot injury.
+It is often undiagnosed, with people putting up with the pain.
+It can also affect the plantar fascia, which is a thick band of tissue that attaches from the heel to the toes.

 • Performing a thorough biomechanical assessment to assess whether gait is the cause

-• Provide stretches, exercises, taping or dry needling
+• Providing stretches, exercises, taping or dry needling

-• Create custom made orthotics to correct gait patterns
+• Creating custom made orthotics to correct gait patterns

-• Send away for imaging to confirm diagnosis
+• Sending away for imaging to confirm diagnosis.

 Heel Pain